Vitamin E helps maintain healthy skin and eyes, and strengthen the body's natural defence against illness and infection (the immune system).

 Good sources of vitamin E

-Vitamin E is found in a wide variety of foods.
+Vitamin E is a group of compounds found in a wide variety of foods.

 Good sources include:

-- plant oils – such as soya, corn and olive oil
+- plant oils – such as rapeseed (vegetable oil), sunflower, soya, corn and olive oil

 - nuts and seeds

-- wheatgerm – found in cereals and cereal products
+- wheatgerm – found in cereals and cereal product

 How much vitamin E do I need?